Plugin Configurations

 └── plugin.yml

-Then, when your plugin is initialised you must save this resource into the plugins data directory so that a user can edit the values.
+When your plugin is initialized, you must save this resource into the plugin's data directory, so that a user can edit the values.
+Here is an example of how you would do this in your plugin's onEnable:

 public class TestPlugin extends JavaPlugin {